-Insurers found to be in violation of this act can face both civil and criminal penalties.
+Insurers found to violate this act can face both civil and criminal penalties.
 Under administrative penalties for other than willful violations, insurers face a possible suspension or revocation of their authority to conduct business in this state and/or a fine up to $15,000.
-For willful violations administrative fines can increase to $30,000.
+For willful violations, administrative fines can increase to $30,000.

 If the violator is a person other than the insurer, which is involved in a non-willful act, fines may not exceed $2,500 and/or suspension or revocation of the person’s license.
 If it is a willful violation, the fine limit increases to $5,000.